Constellation Brands (STZ) & Its Rivals Financial Review

 Constellation Brands (NYSE:STZ – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare Constellation Brands to related businesses based on the strength of its valuation, institutional ownership, profitability, analyst recommendations, earnings, risk and dividends.
+We will compare Constellation Brands to similar businesses based on the strength of its dividends, institutional ownership, risk, valuation, earnings, profitability and analyst recommendations.

 Dividends

-Constellation Brands pays an annual dividend of $3.04 per share and has a dividend yield of 1.3%.
-Constellation Brands pays out -1,013.3% of its earnings in the form of a dividend.
-As a group, “Beverages” companies pay a dividend yield of 1.6% and pay out 124.3% of their earnings in the form of a dividend.
-Constellation Brands has raised its dividend for 1 consecutive years.
+Constellation Brands pays an annual dividend of $0.93 per share and has a dividend yield of 0.4%.
+Constellation Brands pays out -516.7% of its earnings in the form of a dividend.
+As a group, “Beverages” companies pay a dividend yield of 1.3% and pay out 102.9% of their earnings in the form of a dividend.
+Constellation Brands has increased its dividend for 1 consecutive years.

 Profitability